Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Motivating Examples Scenarios

-where $\pr > 0$ is a parameter to modulate the speed of algorithm~\eqref{eq:algo}, while $\out: \R^p \to \cU$ is an output map selecting only the current solution estimate associated with the overall algorithmic state $\zt$ which may contain additional variables (e.g., multiplier estimates and momentum terms).
+where $\pr > 0$ tunes the algorithm speed~\eqref{eq:algo}, and $\out: \R^p \to \cU$ extracts the current solution estimate from $\zt$.
 In this setup, Assumption~\ref{ass:cbf} is satisfied when problem~\eqref{eq:problem} admits a solution function $\uu_\star: \cC \to \cU$, that is continuously differentiable in the set $\cC$.
 Assumption~\ref{ass:equilibrium} is satisfied provided that $\cA$ admit an equilibrium function $\zeq: \cC \to \R^p$ such that $\out(\zeq(x)) = \uu_\star(x)$ for all $x \in \cC$.
 Assumption~\ref{ass:bl} is achieved with exponential stability of $\zeq(x)$ for system $\ztp = \cA(\zt,x)$ uniformly in $\x \in \cC$.
-Finally, Assumption~\ref{ass:lip} corresponds to Lipschitz continuity of $\sdyn$ and $\cA$.
+Finally, Assumption~\ref{ass:lip} follows from the Lipschitz continuity of $\sdyn$ and $\cA$.

-\section{Singular Perturbations for Safety:\\ Main Result}
+\section{Singular Perturbations for Safety: Main Result}

 In this section, we provide a safety certificate for the interconnected system~\eqref{eq:interconnected_system_generic} based on the reduced-order safety $\cbf$ and the stability properties of the boundary layer system~\eqref{eq:bl} (cf. Assumption~\ref{ass:bl}), respectively.
 To this end, we introduce the composite CBF function $V: \cC \times \R^{p} \to \R$ defined as